 Establish explicit and unambiguous evaluation criteria: Create a rubric or a set of standards for evaluating performance.
 Managers are prompted to offer supporting evidence based on a team member’s performance or achievements to judge their performance.
-Conduct multi-rater reviews: This procedure includes a team member receiving feedback from their colleagues and management and conducting a self-evaluation.
+Conductidentify possible improvement areas is a team member receiving feedback from their colleagues and management and conducting a self-evaluation.
 Having many assessments to draw upon can assist managers in gaining a more comprehensive perspective of a team member’s performance and identifying possible areas for improvement.

 The propensity for individuals to assess and favour persons with specific names — often names of Anglo origin — is known as name prejudice.